 February.
 Part V (5) of Dombey and Son published (chapters 14–16).

 March.
 Part VI (6) of Dombey and Son published (chapters 17–19).

 March.
 Charles and Catherine Dickens return to London.
 Rents a house at 1 Chester Place, Regents Park from March – June.

 March, 5.
 An explosion at the Oaks Colliery at Hoyle Mill in Yorkshire kills 73 men and boys.

 April, 3.
-Withdraws Charley from King’s College School due to outbreak of Scarlet Fever.
+Dickens withdraws Charley from King’s College School due to outbreak of Scarlet Fever.

-April, 5.
+April, 5 (Easter Monday).
 The world’s first municipal park opens in Birkenhead, Merseyside, designed by Joseph Paxton (who also designed the Crystal Palace for the Great Exhibition of 1851).

 April, 15.
 The House of Lords in the rebuilt Palace of Westminster is opened.

 April, 18.
 Battle of Sierra Gordo / Battle of Cerro Gordo.
 United States troops outflank a larger Mexican army near Xalapa, Veracruz, in an engagement during the Mexican–American War (1846-1848).